nerffan1/FLOSICDOC/README.md

 Sphinx uses the reSructuredText markup language.
 Reference can be found here: https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html

+Additionally, you can refer to the [Pydata Examples](https://pydata-sphinx-theme.readthedocs.io/en/stable/examples/index.html) section to see more examples of PyData's outputs.
+By clicking on `Show Source` on the right hand side of the examples you are observing, you can see the original .rst source code of that page.

 ## Future Updates:

 - Have a concrete list of additions to make, and aim to have it done by the end of the Summer 2023.